Template

 false;

-option makes sure that your new instance is created no matter what,
+The force option makes sure that your new instance is created no matter what,

 similar to the wipe option.
 However, instead of deleting the whole